 Browse by jurisdiction

 Is there a particular tax haven or secrecy jurisdiction you’re curious about?
-You can browse all the companies registered in one of 38 jurisdictions included in our data using the “Search by jurisdictions” tab on the homepage of the database.
+You can browse all the companies registered in one of the jurisdictions included in our data using the “Search by jurisdictions” filter.
 Click on the tab, then select the jurisdiction from the drop-down menu.
 Leave the search box blank and hit “Search.”

 You can browse the list of offshore entities and can click through to find out more information about their offshore connections.

 You can also switch between the jurisdictions using the “Filter by jurisdiction” menu on the right menu.
-Visit our special Panama Papers blog post for more information about how secretive some of these jurisdictions are.
+Read more about how secretive some of these jurisdictions are here.

 In addition to using the online Offshore Leaks database, you can also download the full dataset and explore all the data on your computer.
 We are making the raw data available for download here.

-ICIJ has been investigating the offshore economy for more than four years, and we’re going to keep digging into these leaked files.
+ICIJ has been investigating the offshore economy for more than eight years, and will keep digging into these leaked files.
 We welcome any tips you may find searching this database.
 Please send them to us here.
-If you wish to use a more secure method to contact us or want to share sensitive information, please consider using an alternative method, such as encrypted email or Secure Drop.
+If you wish to use a more secure method to contact us or want to share sensitive information, please consider using an alternative method, such as encrypted email or messaging.
 More details are available here.